 I should want to pull [human reality, if I had studied it the way you have] to bits and put something else in its place.
 Of course.
 That's what happens when you study men . . .
 I happen to believe that you can't study men: you can only get to know them, which is quite a different thing.

+Hingest points at dangers inherent in “looking at” men, rather than “looking along” them.
 For Hingest, science as he practiced it in chemistry could not be applied to human society in the complexities of its humane traditions.
 Hingest is clear on the destruction such a social reconstruction would bring.
 He pointedly says to Mark, “You . . . want to take away from [the common man] everything which makes life worth living and not only from them but from everyone except a parcel of prigs and professors.”
 In The Abolition of Man, Lewis writes that “What we call Man’s power is, in reality, a power possessed by some men which they may, or may not, allow other men to profit by.”

 But for Mark and others under the grip of the rationalist mindset, concrete persons were more abstract than the social science that they used to describe them.
 Lewis writes,